NotebookLM Limits in 2026: Sources, Size Caps and Workarounds

 Lewis Hadden4 min read

-NotebookLM is good at synthesising a set of sources — right up until you hit a wall.
+NotebookLM is good at synthesizing a set of sources, right up until you hit a wall.
 There's a cap on how many sources a notebook holds, how big each one can be, and how many notebooks you get.
 If you've run into "you've reached the source limit" or watched a big document get rejected, this guide explains the limits, why they exist, and what to do when you outgrow them.

 The limits you'll actually hit